-Service Providers are subject to a service cap of 20 MedsCheck and/or Diabetes MedsCheck services per calendar month.
+Service Providers are subject to a service cap of 20 MedsCheck and/or Diabetes MedsCheck services in total per Service Provider per calendar month.
 The service cap applies to the Service Provider regardless of the number of Pharmacists who provide the service.
 This cap applies to any combination of MedsCheck or Diabetes MedsCheck services provided.

-MedsCheck, Diabetes MedsCheck, Patient Registration and Follow Up services must be claimed online via the Pharmacy Programs Administrator Portal by the end of the calendar month following the services (e.g. services undertaken in May must be claimed by 30 June).
-Claims submitted outside this timeframe will not be paid and cannot be resubmitted.
+MedsCheck and Diabetes MedsCheck services must be claimed online via the Pharmacy Programs Administrator Portal by the end of the calendar month following the services (e.g. services undertaken in May must be claimed by 30 June).
+Claims cannot be submitted outside this timeframe and will not be paid.

-Service Providers will receive payments for MedsCheck, Diabetes MedsCheck, Patient Registration and Follow Up services provided and claimed within the claiming period as set out in the following table:
+Service Providers will receive payments for MedsCheck and Diabetes MedsCheck services provided and claimed within the claiming period as set out in the following table:

 |Fee (per Patient)||Description|